 - Now it’s time to put a barrel on that action.

 - Any gunsmith can install a barrel in a Remington 700 type action.
 Most gunsmiths can cut down a long barrel and thread the muzzle, and many gunsmiths can start with a barrel blank (a long, thick pipe with the bore and rifling cut but no chamber, no external profiling, no threads, etc.) and custom chamber and finish a barrel from it.
-So whether you purchase a ready-to-install barrel off the shelf, have a shop like X-Caliber Barrels create one to your specifications, have a gunsmith cut down a longer barrel, or have a gunsmith or custom rifle shop create a barrel for you from a blank, it’s completely up to you and your gunsmith or builder.
+So whether you purchase a ready-to-install barrel off the shelf, have us make a custom one to your specifications, have a gunsmith cut down a longer barrel, or have a gunsmith or custom rifle shop create a barrel for you from a blank, it’s completely up to you and your gunsmith or builder.

 Buy a Barreled Action: